fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 Stop words are the most frequently occurring words in any language and they are just used to support the construction of sentences and do not contribute anything to the semantics of a sentence.
-So, we can remove stop words from any text before an NLP process, as they occur very frequently and their presence doesn\'t have much impact on the sense of a sentence.
-Removing them will help us clean our data, making its analysis much more efficient.
 Examples of stop words include \"a,\"
 \"am,\" \"and,\" \"the,\" \"in,\" \"of,\" and more.

 In the next exercise, we will look at the practical implementation of